filbertlai/ENGG1340group56/README.md

 - **Add records of income and expenses**

-(User can add their income or expense respectively and immediately regardless of the time and location)
+(Users can add their income or expense quickly regardless of the time and location)

 - **Input basic information with customized message**

-(Basic information includes amount, date, types of income or expense(e.g. food, game, clothing, salary, utility expense), account(e.g. cash, bank card, credit card, octopus)
+(Basic information includes amount, date, types of income or expense(e.g. food, game, clothing, salary, utility expense), account(e.g. cash, bank card, credit card, octopus) can be inputted)

-(For the customized message, the user can add message for specific record, for instance, the user can label a football as a gift for his son)
+(For the customized message, users can add message for a specific record, for instance, users can label a football as a gift for his son)

 - **Delete and edit records**

-US
-(Specific record can be deleted and edited respectively and immediately regardless of the time and location when user wrongly input the data)
+(Specific record can be edited or deleted when users find any mistake)

 - **View records of specific category or account**

-(User can analyze their expenditures on different aspects, including date, type and account.
-This can help the user to coordinate their spending and help with their money management)
+(Users can analyze their expenditures on different aspects, including date, type and account.
+This can help users to coordinate their spending and have a better money management)

 - **View records that are sorted by date and amount**

-(User can sort the records by date to view records in chronological order.
-Amount can also be sorted to figure out some extrme records.)
+(User can sort the records by date to view records in chronological order)

+(Amount can also be sorted to figure out some extrme records.)

 - **Search for specific record(s)**